CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

    SDK library functions/API
     A |library| function is a series of actions or retrieval commands executed on a device, such as an interface shutdown.
 The functions provide clear exception messages if an action fails.

+   Object
+    The term *object* refers to a specific instance of a Python class.
+You can think of an object as a "container" of information, with actual values.